-Long Tone Choir: Music & Meditation
+Long Tone Choir: Music as Meditation

 "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." - Buckminster Fuller